 Steam and sulphur explosions followed in Feb-April 2013 which removed the lake.
 By June the lake was re-established.

-White Island was in eruption from December 1975 to September 2000, the longest historic eruption episode.
+White Island was in eruption from December 1975 to September 2000, the longest and largest historic eruption episode.
 This eruption episode developed many collapse and explosion craters.
 For long periods active vents in these craters emitted volcanic ash.
+Explosive eruptions impacted the Main Crater floor with ballistic bombs/blocks and surges at times.
 The last major eruption of this episode was in late July 2000 and covered the crater floor area in scoria, also displacing a crater lake and forming a new explosion crater 150 m across.

 1971: In July 1971 explosive eruptions formed a crater at the site of Rudolf vent

 1966: Crater formed on 13 November 1966, named Gilliver.

 1962: A crater later named Big John formed